vPeteWalker/leap_addon_bootcamp/onpremleap1_setup/onpremleap1_setup.rst

 .. note::

-   **CONFIRM THIS** This step is not necessary if using two HPOC clusters in the same datacenter
+   This step is not necessary if using two HPOC clusters in the same datacenter **NEEDS TO BE CONFIRMED**

    ::